A whole-brain model of amyloid beta accumulation and cerebral hypoperfusion in Alzheimer's disease: Numerical validation in simple geometries

 As initial data for the normal ($u_0$) and misfolded ($\tilde{u}_0$) protein concentrations, we first consider a seeding region with large radius (see Figure~\ref{fig:multiple_wavepropagation}, $t=0$):

 Figure~\ref{fig:multiple_wavepropagation} shows the simulation's evolution: the pathogenic protein concentration increases and saturates locally, and spreads through space like a travelling wave.
 Behind the wave front, the system is in a diseased state, which invades the healthy region ahead of the wave front.
 The CBF rate exhibits a reduction of approximately $20\%$ in the diseased region.
+Concerning the pressures, we observe a marked increase in capillary pressure $p_\mathrm{C}$, particularly within the pathological region but, more generally, throughout the whole domain.
+A similar increase is also visible in the arterial pressure $p_\mathrm{A}$, whereas the venous pressure $p_\mathrm{V}$ exhibits a decrease.

 Next, we consider a seeding region with a smaller radius (see Figure~\ref{fig:multiple_nowavepropagation}, $t=0$):